std::mem_fn

 [edit] Parameters

-pm - pointer to member function that will be wrapped
+pm - pointer to member that will be wrapped

 [edit] Return value

-std::mem_fn returns an object of unspecified simple call wrapper type, which has the following members:
+std::mem_fn returns a call wrapper fn of unspecified type that has the following members:

 [edit] Member types